-London’s long history no other architect has left such a legacy to following generations as Sir Christopher Wren.
-After the Great Fire of London in 1666 Wren oversaw the rebuilding of no less than 51 of the City’s 90 plus parish churches destroyed in the fire, 23 of which remain for our enjoyment to this day.
-Along with them he rebuilt the wonderful St Paul’s Cathedral and oversaw the erection of the Monument to the fire, built on the site of St Mary Fish Street Hill, the first church to succumb to the flames.
+Throughout London’s long history no other architect has left a legacy as substantial as Sir Christopher Wren.
+After the Great Fire of London in 1666 Wren oversaw the rebuilding of 51 of the City’s 90 parish churches destroyed in the fire, 23 of which remain for our enjoyment to this day.
+Along with them he rebuilt the magnificent St Paul’s Cathedral and oversaw the erection of the Monument to the Great Fire, a 62m high column built on the site of St Margaret, the first church to succumb to the flames.

-The move was arranged by the former Temple Bar Trust whose first Chairman Sir Hugh Wontner – Lord Mayor of London 1973-74 – suggested that this jewel of a building, designed by Sir Christopher Wren, might become the home of the Worshipful Company of Chartered Architects.
+The move was arranged by the Temple Bar Trust whose first Chairman, Sir Hugh Wontner, ( Lord Mayor of London 1973-74) suggested that this jewel of a building might become the home of the Worshipful Company of Chartered Architects.

-After a successful first 30 years the Company has reached a new stage in its development.
-Having rejuvenated and increased its membership it is in a position to build upon Sir Hugh’s original suggestion by leasing the Temple Bar for its aspirations for charitable architectural outreach and this document sets out the plan to give the building that role.
-The room is currently hired out sporadically for meetings and meals, but the Company believes that it can bring the building into greater active charitable public use by making this unique space become known to a wider public as the Architectural Gateway to the City of London.
+After a successful 30 years the Company has reached a new stage in its development.
+Having rejuvenated and increased its membership, it is in a position to build upon Sir Hugh’s original vision by leasing Temple Bar for its livery hall, providing a metaphoric gateway to understanding the architecture and development of the Square Mile.
+The room above Temple Bar, the Wren Chamber, is available for hire for meetings and dinners.